-- The Kansas State Assessments (KAMS only)

-- ACT, PSAT and/or SAT

-- Other surveys and assessments to evaluate KAMS/AMS
+- The Kansas State Assessments (KAMS only) - ACT/SAT - PSAT will be administered Fall of the student's Junior year.
+This test is the qualifying test for a KAMS student to be named a National Merit Semi-Finalist. - Other surveys and assessments to evaluate KAMS/AMS.

-Although KAMS students will have taken the ACT or SAT before enrolling, it is recommended that students take the exam again either in the spring of their first year or fall of their second year to better determine where they are in their knowledge base.
-KAMS/AMS encourages students to register to take these exams early.
+Although KAMS students will have taken the ACT or SAT before enrolling, it is recommended that students take the exam at least once more if not several times.
+Certain scores bring scholarship eligibility.
 ACT and SAT exams are administered at FHSU.
-The scores from any subsequent test need to be reported to the KAMS/AMS Administrative Specialist as they are important and we maintain them in our KAMS/AMS Data Profile.
+The scores from any subsequent test need to be reported to the KAMS/AMS Administrative Specialist we maintain them in our KAMS/AMS Data Profile.